Samikshacharde/Road-Accident-Dashboard/README.md

 - The Chances of accident in urban area is higher than rural area by 22%
 - Casualities in Daylight is 53% whearas Casualities in dark happens to be 47% .
 - Most of the Accident takes place on a single carriageway .
 Almost 1500 accidents out of total accident taken place on a single way road .
 - Likely Mot of the accidents i.e almost 13000 takes place due to wet condition of road .

+### Recommendations
+- Implement targeted safety campaigns focusing on high-risk vehicle types and accident-prone areas.
+- Enhance road infrastructure, especially on single carriageways, to minimize accident occurrences.
+- Improve road surface maintenance to mitigate risks during adverse weather conditions.
+- Enhance visibility and safety measures for nighttime driving.
+- Introduce stringent enforcement of traffic regulations to reduce accident severity.

+ ### Conclusion
+ Analyzing road accident casualties provides crucial insights for implementing effective safety measures and reducing overall casualty rates.
+By addressing key findings and implementing recommendations, stakeholders can work towards enhancing road safety and mitigating the impact of accidents on communities.